Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

 Generally, you want to use :mrjob-opt:`bootstrap` for things that are part of your general production environment, and :mrjob-opt:`setup` for things that are specific to your particular job.
-This makes things work as expected if you are :ref:`pooling-job-flows`.
+This makes things work as expected if you are :ref:`pooling-clusters`.

 All these examples use :mrjob-opt:`bootstrap`.
 Not saying it's a good idea, but all these examples will work with :mrjob-opt:`setup` as well (yes, Hadoop